Healthy Habits: How to Lose Lower Belly Fat and Embrace Your Beauty

 Dieting vs. Lifestyle Change

 Most science says that dieting doesn't work in the long run.
 But that doesn't mean that you can't improve your sense of wellbeing or your physique through healthy lifestyle changes like cutting your total carb count or tracking your food to help you get started.
-Switching your mindset away from dieting and focusing on food quality and full-body health can help you reap the health benefits of lifestyle changes and keep them long-term, rather than the yo-yo dieting approach we're often sold.

 Genes and Jeans